Sloth-on-meth/discord-musicbot-vibecoded/README.md

 ## Commands

+**Note:** If you use a music command in the wrong channel, the bot will not reply at all—no error, no message, and no log.
+Only commands sent in the configured music commands channel will be processed.

 - `!play [query]` — Play a song from YouTube via search or URL.
 - `!skip` — Skip the current song.
 - `!stop` — Stop playback and disconnect the bot.